Alipsa/gade/README.md

 ### Installing and Running Grade
 Go to the releases tab and expand the assets section at the bottom of the release.
-Unzip the zip file grade-<version>-dist.zip e.g. grade-1.0.0-dist.zip into a directory of choice.
+Unzip the zip file grade-<platform>-<version>.zip e.g. grade-linux-1.0.0.zip into a directory of choice.

 There are icons for windows and Linux in the base folder of the unpacked zip that can be used to create a desktop shortcut/launcher.

 Use grade.cmd or grade.sh to start Grade.
-There is also an (experimental) executable for Windows aimed to provide a slightly more "integrated" experience.
-To run it, make sure you have JAVA_HOME and path set to s java 17 version that includes javafx.
-I have seen some issues running with OpenJDK which seems to be related to not setting registry values in the same way as the Oracle JDK.
-The workaround to this would be to bundle the entire JDK which is not something I want to do so if the exe is not working for you, use the cmd script.

 If you want to run the bash script from windows git bash (msys), create a shortcut with the comment `D:\whatever\Git\bin\bash.exe ./grade.sh`